rkitover/sh-prompt-simple/README.md

 ```
 , to turn it off.

+It may be particularly slow when entering a repository, but after that it will
+be cached and the prompt will be much faster.

 On MSYS2 it also shows the current value of `$MSYSTEM`, that is either `MSYS`,
 `MINGW32` or `MINGW64`.